 "Sleep routines are critical for kids of all ages.
 Reading a book, telling a story, singing a song, or getting into a toothbrush routine help kids settle into sleep better," she explained.
 "Banning electronic devices from the bedroom also helps."

 According to the National Sleep Foundation, a five-year-old who starts school at 8:00am (and needs an hour or so to get ready, eat and commute) should be going to bed at 8 or 9:00pm.
+Obviously school start times and commutes don't matter right now, but mama's mental health does and earlier bedtimes can help with that.

 Thanks for the help, Disney.